 Speedballs or goofballs are commonly injected, however, some people may snort or smoke the drugs together.
 One study found that 50 percent of participants who injected drugs injected meth and heroin in the year previous.
 Of this number, 28 percent used goofballs.

 Meth and heroin may be mixed and injected together, injected one immediately after the other, or injected some time apart.
 Some people may inject one and smoke or snort the other just before or after.
-Black tar or powdered heroin may be injected with meth and some people may abuse prescription meth (Desoxyn).
+Black tar or powdered heroin may be injected with meth and some people may use prescription meth (Desoxyn).

 Taking these drugs together or within a short period of time can increase the risk of certain dangers that each carries individually.
 It can also create new side effects and dangers.

-According to the study, people who injected both drugs shot up more than once a day, or more frequently than those who abused only one drug.
+According to the study, people who injected both drugs shot up more than once a day, or more frequently than those who used only one drug.
 The more a drug is used, the greater the risk of addiction and adverse health effects, such as overdose.

 The study also reported that individuals who injected these drugs were more prone to reuse and share syringes.
 Reusing syringes can increase the risk of skin and soft tissue infections.
 Sharing needles is a major risk factor for blood borne illnesses, such as HIV/AIDS and hepatitis B and C.